skarn2609/AI_Chatbot/README.md

 AI_Chatbot

 MERN stack Project for a AI Chatbot App that uses ChatGPT API.
-This project provides 5 functionalities below which are derived from ChatGPT APIs
+This project provides 5 functionalities as listed below

-1. Text Summary
+1. Text Summary: Summarizes a text given an input text
-2. Paragraph Generation
+2. Paragraph Generation: Generates a paragraph given a text input
-3. AI-Chatbot
+3. AI-Chatbot: Chatbot answers based on input text
-4. Text to JS
+4. Text to JS: Generates Javascript Code based on input text
-5. Scifi Image Generator
+5. Scifi Image Generator: Sci-fi themed image generator given text input

 How to Run: